 Finally, simply reading more will increase your reading comprehension (and improve your writing).

 Many students do poorly on the Reading section simply because they are unaccustomed to the types of readings the College Board uses.
-But, if you can expand your reading horizons and expose yourself to a wider variety of scholarly or older writings; then you can help mitigate any shock, intimidation, or disorientation these passages sometimes induce by injuring yourself to the unfamiliar and abstruse beforehand.
+If you expand and expose yourself to a wider variety of scholarly or older writings; then you can help mitigate any disorientation these passages induce.